 While agriculture is a major contributor to the local economy, it contributes 5% of the unincorporated county’s total greenhouse gas emissions from livestock, application of fertilizer, and the use of petroleum- or diesel-powered equipment.
 To help address greenhouse gas emissions from the agricultural sector, the Climate Action Plan includes measures that focus on replacing older agricultural equipment with clean, efficient alternatives to lower emissions, improve air quality, and save money for farmers.

-- 13 tractors and one utility terrain vehicle were replaced in the unincorporated county under the Air Pollution Control District’s Clean Air Campaign Program
+- 15 tractors were replaced under the Air Pollution Control District’s Clean Air Campaign Program